robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 With a code span, ampersands and angle brackets are encoded as HTML entities automatically, which makes it easy to include example HTML tags.
-Markup will turn this:
+Markdown will turn this:

     Please don't use any `<blink>` tags.